 Fewer and fewer muskrats in our region

 In 2022, we caught 32% fewer muskrats than in 2021.
-That is a significant decrease in the number of catches compared to last year.
-And that is good news, because it means that we are gaining better control of the population.
-Catches fell from a total of 1,292 muskrats in 2021 to 882 in 2022.
-Our goal of ultimately having no muskrats in our region by 2034 is getting closer and closer.
+That is a significant drop in the number of captures compared to last year.
+And that is good news, because it means we are getting the population under better and better control.
+Total catches fell from 1,292 muskrats in 2021 to 882 in 2022.
+Our goal of eventually having no muskrats region in our region by 2034 is getting closer and closer.

 Catching for our safety

-We combat muskrats because they damage flood defences riverbanks by dykes burrows and tunnels in dykes .
+We combat muskrats because they damage flood defences and riverbanks by digging burrows and tunnels in dykes.
 They also build nesting chambers with extensive underground tunnel systems.
-They can cause subsidence in dykes quays, which we want to prevent.
+They can cause subsidence in dykes and flood embankments, which we want to prevent.

 The control of muskrats and coypu is regulated by law in our country.
-The aim is to keep the population as small as possible so that damage remains manageable.
+The goal is to keep the population as small as possible so that the damage caused can be managed.

 Noorderzijlvest Water Authority8821.292-32%